 About the Department

-Formerly known as the Ryan White department, the department continues to manage the Atlanta area Ryan White Part A grants representing millions in annual federal funding each year.
-These funds are used to improve the availability and quality of core medical services and support services for low-income, uninsured, and under insured individuals and families affected by HIV in the 20-County Atlanta Eligible Metropolitan Area (EMA).
+Formerly known as the Ryan White Program Division, the Department continues to manage the Atlanta area Ryan White Part A grants representing millions in annual federal funding each year.
+These funds are used to improve the availability and quality of core medical services and support services for low-income, uninsured, and underinsured individuals and families affected by HIV in the 20-County Atlanta Eligible Metropolitan Area (EMA).

 The department is planning for the start-up of a new program beginning in 2020 as part of the US Government’s “Ending the Epidemic: A Plan for America”.
 This initiative will bring additional resources to support the department’s work in Fulton, Cobb, DeKalb and Gwinnett Counties to reduce the number of new HIV cases.

-We are measuring the quarterly percentage of funds expended by Fulton County as the recipient of funding as well as expenditures by the subrecipients we fund
+This metric measures the percentage of awarded funds expended in the grant fiscal year in supporting services to persons living with HIV.
+As an indicator of programmatic staff’s effectiveness, the metric includes expenditures by the Department as the recipient of funding as well as expenditures by the subrecipients we fund annually.

-We are measuring the percentage of invoices received from sub-recipients processed by the Ryan White Program within 7 days.
-This is measured from the date of receipt of an accurate and complete invoice from a sub-recipient to the date of entry of the receiver into AMS.
+This metric measures the percentage of invoices received from subrecipients processed by the Department within 8 days.
+This is measured from the date of receipt of an accurate and complete invoice from a subrecipient to the date of entry of the receiver into AMS.